Find out what your basic rights are if you are homeless or are likely to be homeless soon.

 Right to emergency housing

 Local councils have specific legal duties towards homeless people.

 The council has to provide advice and assistance to anyone who is homeless or threatened with homelessness and approaches it for help.

-Some people are also entitled to accommodation from the local council.
-You are entitled to emergency accommodation if the council believes you fit certain legal criteria.
-To meet these you must be:
+Some people are also entitled to emergency accommodation from the council.
+This applies if the council believes you might meet certain legal criteria.

 Each of these terms has a special legal meaning.